dlakelan/routerperf/README.md

 The idea is we will eventually crowdsource a bunch of the data files, and create predictions for reliable SQM shaping bandwidth that each router supported by OpenWRT can handle.
-This project is no longer active.
+This portion of the project is no longer active.